Search the Health Library

 Redevelopment of the East Baltimore campus has continued with the reopening of the Nelson/Harvey building in October 2014.
 The focus on better serving our patients was extended through the 136 private rooms,* each of which offers comparable amenities to those in Zayed.
 Every floor has family respite areas, updated technology and clinical support systems.

-“It’s exciting to have a physical plan to support the work we do,” states Dr. Jon Resar, Director of Interventional Cardiology and Directory of the Adult Cardiac Catheterization Laboratory.
+“It’s exciting to have a physical plant to support the work we do.” —Dr. Jon Resar, director of Interventional Cardiology and director of the Adult Cardiac Catheterization Laboratory